AJGreaves/picflip/README.md

 1. **Player info modal**
     - On arriving at the page for the first time, this modal pops up to collect the players name and their choice of avatar image from the three available.
     - This modal is also activated if stored player data is reset.
     - The modal has been programmed to not close unless both the name has been filled out at an avatar has been chosen.
-Tooltips appear to guide the user to choose both.
+Tooltips appear to guide the user to enter both.
-    - The default setting for modals that they can be closed if clicking on the modal background has also been disabled.
+    - The default setting for modals that they can be closed if clicking on the modal background has also been disabled for this modal specifically.

 <div align="center">
 <img src="https://i.ibb.co/NpXs3QC/user-info-modal.jpg" alt="Screenshot: User info modal" >